Planning on a visit to the Jewish Ghetto in Rome?

 Turtle Fountain – “Fontana delle Tartarughe“

-This piazza in general is a great place to people watch and grab a frozen yoghurt from the Yogurteria.
+This piazza in general is a great place to people watch and grab a frozen yogurt from the Yogurteria.

 Synagogue – “La Sinagoga“